 The numbers highlight the inevitability of encountering suicidality in our line of work.
 Early-career psychologists and practicum students may feel overwhelmed by the intensity and risk of working with suicidal clients.

 Trust me, I know how that feels.

-This year I have been administering suicide risk assessments for the local county mental health services as a member of George Fox University’s Behavioral Health Crisis Consultation Team .
+I have experience administering suicide risk assessments for the local county mental health services as a member of George Fox University’s Behavioral Health Crisis Consultation Team .
 I have seen people on the worst nights of their lives, at rock bottom, and under extreme distress.
 As team members, we receive intensive training and supervision to prepare us to do this work, and now I want to pass along what I’ve learned.

 So, what should we do when a client is suicidal?
 Here are six things you should know:

 Legal and ethical requirements play an important role when we work with suicidal clients.

 Before you begin working with clients at your site, make sure to brush up on the federal and state laws related to reporting suicidality in your client population.
 For example, in the state of Oregon clinicians may be mandated to report suicidal behaviors in order to maintain the client’s safety and provide additional care (see ORS 419B.005, 40.262 R 507).

 Ethically, the most relevant issues involve confidentiality and avoidance of harm .
 In good conscience, can you trust your client to keep themselves safe?
 Confidentiality may be a hallowed principle in our field, but safety must outweigh privacy during crisis.